jesusxambro/jesusxambro/README.md

 I'm a software engineer.
 I love solving problems, photography, and aquariums.

-As a software engineer I enjoy learning the different approaches to tackle a problem and my desire is to make a positive difference.
+As a software engineer I enjoy learning the different approaches to tackling a problem and my desire is to make a positive difference.

 ### Some things about me:

-* :technologist: I'm currently learning Machine Learning
+* :technologist: I'm currently learning NoSQL
 * :book: I'm finishing up a Master's in Computer Science.
 * :camera: I'm a photographer and street photography is my favorite genre.
 * :grey_question: Ask me a question!
 I love to share what I've learned.